DarwinsOmondi/GreenStep/README.md

-# GreenStep
+GreenStep
-Green Step is an innovative carbon emission tracker app designed to help individuals and organizations reduce their environmental footprint.
-With an intuitive interface, the app allows users to monitor their daily carbon emissions, set sustainability goals, and receive actionable insights to adopt greener habits.GrenStep is now using Gemini Api to help suggest way to reduce carbon emission and also helps in users carbon emission analysis
+GreenStep is a cutting-edge carbon emission tracker designed to help individuals and organizations minimize their environmental footprint.
+With an intuitive interface, the app enables users to monitor daily carbon emissions, set sustainability goals, and receive personalized insights for adopting greener habits.

+GreenStep integrates the Gemini API to provide AI-driven suggestions for reducing emissions and analyzing users' carbon impact.
+Additionally, it leverages Firebase Authentication for secure user access and Firestore for seamless data management, ensuring a smooth and efficient experience.